dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Match Non-Whitespace Characters

-You learned about searching for whitespace using \s, with a lowercase s.
-You can also search for everything except whitespace.

-Search for non-whitespace using \S, which is an uppercase s.
-This pattern will not match whitespace, carriage return, tab, form feed, and new line characters.
-You can think of it being similar to the character class [^ \r\t\f\n\v].

-let whiteSpace = "Whitespace.
-Whitespace everywhere!" let nonSpaceRegex = /\S/g;
-whiteSpace.match(nonSpaceRegex).length;

-The value returned by the .length method would be 32.

-Change the regex countNonWhiteSpace to look for multiple non-whitespace characters in a string.
+# Specify Upper and Lower Number of Matches

+Recall that you use the plus sign + to look for one or more characters and the asterisk \* to look for zero or more characters.
+These are convenient but sometimes you want to match a certain range of patterns.

+You can specify the lower and upper number of patterns with quantity specifiers.
+Quantity specifiers are used with curly brackets ({ and }).
+You put two numbers between the curly brackets - for the lower and upper number of patterns.

+For example, to match only the letter a appearing between 3 and 5 times in the string ah, your regex would be /a{3,5}h/.

+let A4 = "aaaah";
+let A2 = "aah";
+let multipleA = /a{3,5}h/;
+multipleA.test(A4);
+multipleA.test(A2);

+The first test call would return true, while the second would return false.

+Change the regex ohRegex to match the entire phrase Oh no only when it has 3 to 6 letter h's.

 ## Tests

+Waiting: Your regex should use curly brackets.
+Waiting: Your regex should not match the string Ohh no
-Waiting: Your regex should use the global flag.
+Waiting: Your regex should match the string Ohhh no
-Waiting: Your regex should use the shorthand character \S to match all non-whitespace characters.
+Waiting: Your regex should match the string Ohhhh no
-Waiting: Your regex should find 35 non-spaces in the string Men are from Mars and women are from Venus.
+Waiting: Your regex should match the string Ohhhhh no
-Waiting: Your regex should find 23 non-spaces in the string Space: the final frontier.
+Waiting: Your regex should match the string Ohhhhhh no
-Waiting: Your regex should find 21 non-spaces in the string MindYourPersonalSpace
+Waiting: Your regex should not match the string Ohhhhhhh no